PJM Glossary

 Secondary Transmission Provider (Reseller, or Secondary Provider)

-Any customer who offers to sell transmission capacity it has purchased (defined in Standards and Communication Protocols for OASIS).
+Any customer who offers to sell transmission capacity it has purchased.

 Sector

-One of five divisions of the Members Committee, which are: the Generation Owners Sector, Other Suppliers Sector, Transmission Owners Sector, Electric Distributors Sector, and End-Use Customers Sector.
+One of five divisions of the PJM Members Committee, which are: the Generation Owners Sector, Other Suppliers Sector, Transmission Owners Sector, Electric Distributors Sector and End-Use Customers Sector.

 Self-Scheduled Resource